 The Primary School Visual Art program aims to develop and encourage the children’s self expression and visual awareness through creating, making and presenting.
 Appreciation of their own peer and adult artwork is an integral part of learning.
 Children are encouraged to explore and respond to art in past and present contexts and as relevant to their experience.
 Art frequently forms the creative extension of the current classroom theme, but it also provides many experiences that are uniquely those of the visual arts.

 Performing Arts – music, drama and movement – is a joyful experience and a valuable part of the School curriculum as it supplies a means for self-expression, a mode of communication and develops both individual and group skills, physically and creatively.
 It aims to integrate the art forms of music, drama and dance so that all students are encouraged to participate and extend their learning in the Arts through achieving enjoyment and success.
 In the Primary School, students have the opportunity to learn one or more musical instruments throughout the day.
+An introduction to strings is delivered at Year 3.
 Our program provides students not only with essential skills for performing music, drama and movement, but also with fun filled, enriching experiences.
 Every child in the Billanook College Primary School attends a one-hour specialist class of Performing Arts.
-The curriculum is hybrid music/drama, focusing on the elements of drama and music which empower the students to make, create, explore and respond to the performing arts, whether it be playing the recorder, or performing in a full scale theatrical production.
+The curriculum is hybrid music/drama, focusing on the elements of drama and music which empower the students to make, create, explore and respond to the performing arts, whether it be playing an instrument, or performing in the Primary School’s annual full scale theatrical production.

 Children live in a dynamic, ever changing electronic world.
 The College aims to build on children’s skills with on-going refinement in the selection, analysis and interpretation of electronic information.
+An introduction to iPads commences at Year 4 with devices provided for every student, then in Years 5 and 6 students supply their own device.
 Through the use and application of information technology, students develop a systematic and creative approach to using technology to solve problems, make presentations, increase learning and have fun.
+As a component of ICT studies, students will learn to become responsible digital citizens who know how to harness and filter the learning potential of digital media in a connected world, safely, effectively, ethically, and respectfully.

 It is said that speaking a second language is ‘a gateway to international opportunities’.
 In our increasingly multi-lingual world, more people speak two languages than one, and contact with speakers of other languages is rapidly growing.
-Indonesian studies are offered in the Primary School.
-Languages studies at Billanook College are engaging and responsive to students’ abilities and needs, developing not only their language skills but their knowledge, understanding and the attributes necessary to be a ‘global citizen’ allowing them to successfully participate and engage in local, cross-cultural and global communities.
+Indonesian is the core language studied in the Primary School.
 Our language classes are alive with the buzz of interactive activities which engage learners in simulated yet authentic experiences with native speakers from the local community.
-Opportunities to perform in Indonesian and German plays further develop speaking skills and e-learning in turn transports the students from the classroom to another world.
+Opportunities to perform in Indonesian plays further develop speaking skills and e-learning in turn transports the students from the classroom to another world.
 The opportunity for language learning at Billanook College Primary is out of this world!